Social Prescriber

 Social Prescribing works effectively within the community, helping provide support to community groups or by hosting coffee mornings, green space schemes, emotional support groups, they can also carry out home visits for patients who struggle to come to the surgery.

-Please note: Social Prescribers cannot prescribe medicine, they cannot help with complex mental health issues, or diagnose health issues.
+Please note: Social Prescribers cannot: prescribe medicine, help with complex mental health issues, or diagnose health issues.

 Qualification requirements